LemonDrop847/Khoj_App/README.md

 ## What we learned 🤓
 We are a group of very enthusiastic developers who are open to learning and experimenting with new techs.
 The thing which is common among us is that we love hackathons 🤩.
 In this hackathon we learnt .

+## Future Updates

+<ol>1.
+We can provide information regarding first aid , disaster reliefs</ol>
+<ol>2.
+We are thinking to build a platform through which messages can be ralyed to concerned people for donation purposes.</ol>
+<ol>3.
+NEWS ROOM - here we will try to provide updated ethical stats regarding the flood affected area.</ol>
+<ol>4.
+We also want to add a page where preventive measures or rapid procedures / action task force will be shown as a general awareness to the people</ol>

+## FAQ

+#### What is khoj app?

+It is an app which helps people to find lost people just by uploading a picture of that person.

+#### What are the compatible devices?

+This App can be used on Android and IOS devices.

 ## Our Mission   <img src="https://www.animatedimages.org/data/media/90/animated-fire-image-0379.gif" border="0" alt="animated-fire-image-0379" />
 <p>Hovering over various pages, reports, and news headlines allowed us to genuinely learn more in-depth about the issues/challenges faced by the people, which was one of the crucial aspects we encountered while gathering data sources for the floods or other natural tragedies.
 We felt quite devastated.
 We therefore anticipate that as technology advances, it will be able to assist a large number of individuals in crisis with 100% accuracy.